dmorreale/twilio-socer/README.md

 change the circle and unerline span styles from px to em move styles from the spacings sass file to the layout sass file.

+Trend block:
+	Read more button text is not on the desktop version of the design but it is on the mobile...

 trends page:
+	last block does not have responsive styling